linusapelgren/Bella_Italia/README.md

 2. On the home page, click "New" and select "Create new app" from the drop-down.
 3. Give the app a name (this must be unique) and select a region.
 I chose Europe as I am in Europe.
 Then click "Create app".

-## Create a database On ElephantSQL
+## Add heroku postgres to heroku app

 1. Log into the [ElephantSQL](https://www.elephantsql.com/) from Code Institute website and enter your email and click submit.
 2. As soon as you sign up you will receive an email with all the details about your PostgreSQL database.